 Default latest installed version will be active on your machine.

 You system may have installed multiple Java versions.
 For example, I have installed Java 8, 11 and 15 on my system.
 To view the installed Java version execute:

 Create or edit the existing ~/.bash_profile in your favorite text editor.
-Then export JAVA_HOME environment variable to specific java version, you want to use as default on Mac.
+Then export the JAVA_HOME environment variable to a specific java version, you want to use as default on Mac.

 export JAVA_8=$(/usr/libexec/java_home -v1.8) export JAVA_11=$(/usr/libexec/java_home -v11) export JAVA_15=$(/usr/libexec/java_home -v15) # Java 8 #export JAVA_HOME=$JAVA_8 # Java 11 export JAVA_HOME=$JAVA_11 # Java 15 # export JAVA_HOME=$JAVA_15

-Save file and close it.
+Save the file and close it.
 The above settings will make JAVA_HOME point to JAVA 11.

 All done, check the current active java version

-When you want to switch JDK version again, update the ~/.bash_profile and export JAVA_HOME to other JDK version.
+When you want to switch the JDK versions again, update the ~/.bash_profile and export JAVA_HOME to another JDK version.

 This tutorial explained you to how to install Java on macOS.
 Also provides you steps to switching between multiple installed Java versions.

 You can visit Github page of the OpenJDK casks.